SSH Straight Into Your Agent Sandboxes: A Hands-On Look at `sbx ssh`

 • Compatibility with Claude Code, Codex, Gemini CLI, OpenCode, Cursor, and more

 It's vendor-neutral and works with the models and tools you already use.
-Great.
 But once an agent is happily churning away inside a sandbox, sooner or later you want in to poke around, debug something, copy a file, or just watch it work.
-That's
+That's where the SSH support comes in.

 Here's the single most important thing to understand, because it trips people up:

-sbx ssh does not connect you to anything.
-It configures your normal SSH
+sbx setup ssh does not connect you to anything.
+It configures your normal SSH client so that plain old ssh can reach the sandbox daemon's SSH endpoint.

 Run it once, and from then on you use the ssh client you already know.
 The design has three elegant properties: